 Yes, use the command

 terminus drush <site>.<env> -- cron using Terminus.
-With that said, most slow cron executions are due to PHP errors or a slow external service.
-Rather than throwing more resources at an inefficient process, determine why it's slow and fix the root cause.
+With that said, most slow cron executions are due to PHP errors or a slow external service; best practice is to identify and fix the root cause.
 Check log files and review PHP errors and exceptions for clues.